SciRooPlot/SciRooPlot/docs/README.md

   plot[0]['X'].SetTitleSize(28).SetTitleOffset(1.1).SetOppositeTicks().SetMaxDigits(3).SetNoExponent();
   plot[0]['Y'].SetTitleSize(28).SetTitleOffset(1.5).SetOppositeTicks().SetMaxDigits(3);
   plot[1].SetPosition(0., 0., 1., 1.);
-  pm.AddPlotTemplate(plot);
+  pm.AddBasePlot(plot);
 } // -----------------------------------------------------------------------

-// the framework also provides some default layouts that can be used as a starting point (or as inspiration for your own templates)
+// the framework also provides some default layouts that can be used as a starting point (or as inspiration for your own base plots)
-// they are defined in PlotManager.cxx and can be obtained with the function PlotManager::GetPlotTemplate() pm.AddPlotTemplate(PlotManager::GetPlotTemplate("1d"));
+// they are defined in PlotManager.cxx and can be obtained with the function PlotManager::GetBasePlot() pm.AddBasePlot(PlotManager::GetBasePlot("1d"));
-pm.AddPlotTemplate(PlotManager::GetPlotTemplate("2d"));
+pm.AddBasePlot(PlotManager::GetBasePlot("2d"));
-pm.AddPlotTemplate(PlotManager::GetPlotTemplate("1d_ratio"));
+pm.AddBasePlot(PlotManager::GetBasePlot("1d_ratio"));
-pm.AddPlotTemplate(PlotManager::GetPlotTemplate("1d_3panels"));
+pm.AddBasePlot(PlotManager::GetBasePlot("1d_3panels"));

-// modifications to the default templates can be applied in the following way auto plotTemplate = PlotManager::GetPlotTemplate("1d");
+// modifications to the default base plots can be applied in the following way auto basePlot = PlotManager::GetBasePlot("1d");
-plotTemplate[1]['X'].SetColor(kRed);
+basePlot[1]['X'].SetColor(kRed);
-pm.AddPlotTemplate(plotTemplate);
+pm.AddBasePlot(basePlot);

-// once this is done, you can define plots based on these templates
+// once this is done, you can define plots building up on these base plots
 // by specifying their name as the third argument in the new plots' constructor:
 { // -----------------------------------------------------------------------
   Plot plot("test1d_ratio", "myGroup", "1d_ratio");